 So, in the body’s case, glucose is used for short-term energy and fat for long-term storage (the freezer).
 Fat is not burned when plenty of glucose is available.
 Over decades of abundant glucose, fat stores proliferate.
 What would happen if glucose were suddenly unavailable?
 Would everything shut down in ‘starvation mode’?
 Nothing could be further from the truth.
 Energy, so carefully stored as fat, would be released.

 Starvation mode, as it is popularly known, is the mysterious boogieman always raised to scare us away from missing even a single meal.
 Over one year, approximately 1000 meals are consumed.
 Over a span of 60 years, this equals 60,000 meals.
 To think that skipping three meals of the 60,000 will somehow cause irreparable harm is simply absurd.
-Breakdown of muscle tissue happens at extremely low levels of body fat – approximately 4%.
+Breakdown of muscle tissue happens at extremely low levels of body fat.
 This is not something most people need to worry about.
-At this point, there is no further body fat to be mobilized for energy and lean tissue is consumed.
+At some point, there is no further body fat to be mobilized for energy and lean tissue is consumed.
 The human body has evolved to survive episodic periods of starvation.
 Fat is stored energy and muscle is functional tissue.
 Fat is burned first.
 This is akin to storing a huge amount of firewood but deciding to burn your sofa instead.
 That simply doesn’t make sense.
 The body preserves muscle mass until the body fat becomes so low that it has no choice.

 The other persistent myth of ‘starvation mode’ is that basal metabolism decreases severely and our bodies ‘shut down’.
 This too is highly disadvantageous to survival of the human species.
 If, after a single day of fasting, metabolism decreased, then we would have less energy to hunt or gather food.
 With less energy, we are less likely to get food.
 So, another day passes, and we are even weaker, making us even less likely to get food.
 This is a vicious cycle that the human species would not have survived.
 Again, it simply doesn’t make sense.
 There are, in fact, no species of animals, humans included that are evolved to require three meals a day, everyday.
-We have already seen in a previous post that resting energy expenditure (REE) goes UP, not down during fasting.
+We have already seen in a previous post that resting energy expenditure (REE) goes UP, not down during short-term fasting.
 Metabolism revs up; it does not shut down.

 Again, in the most recent study, caloric restriction lowered the Resting Metabolic Rate (RMR) by an average of 76 calories per day (statistically significant), whereas the fasting group only lowered RMR by 29 calories per day (NOT statistically significant).
 In other words, caloric restriction lowered metabolism but fasting did not.